The US Capitol in Washington DC. MSL: Government Procurement Law

 What is Government Procurement Law?

 Government contracts law students become adept at navigating the complexities of contracts, ensuring that government agencies meet all legal compliance requirements for each contracted procurement.
-Our proximity to the hub of government contracts law and policy provides our students with unparalleled opportunities to gain practical knowledge and experience while earning their degrees.

 Curriculum